top of page

 'Too many people spend money they earned...to buy things they don't want..to impress people that they don't like.' - Will Rogers

-In this blog I have shared part of my complicated relationship with my money.
-How it fits with what I see as a problem of not talking about our money.
+In this blog I have shared part of my complicated relationship with money.
+How it fits with what I see as a problem of not talking about money.
 In doing so I have experienced, and contained, uncomfortable and pleasurable emotions.
 Identified alternative strategies to getting my wants and needs met.
 Including enjoying wanting something without having it.
-In doing so, I have placed my relationship with money in new helpful psychological and emotional containers.
-A useful exercise for me and hopefully for you too.
-I thank you for reading about my experience with money and I wonder about yours?
+In doing so, I have placed my relationship with money in new helpful psychological containers.
+A useful exercise for me and hopefully for you to read about too.

 References